domgetter/ruby-rust-interop/README.md

   extern "void fn_name()"
 end
 ```
+###Step 4
-4. Now you can use RustFunctions.fn_name anywhere in your ruby code!
+Now you can use RustFunctions.fn_name anywhere in your ruby code!

 Of course, to add parameters and return values, you have to know how to translate between Rust's types and C's types.